This post may contain affiliate links. Please read our disclosure policy.

 • Start from the shorter side and start to roll up the steak.
 Make sure to keep everything tightly in place as you roll.

 • Tie butcher twine around the roll about 2 inches apart from one another.
-Season the outside with more BBQ rub and punch skewers through the roll next to the butchers twine for extra support.
+Season the outside with more BBQ rub.
+Optionally, use wooden skewers.

-• Cut the steak log into individual sections, making sure to include a skewer in each one.
+• Cut the steak log into individual sections.

 • Set to griddle on high heat at 400 degrees.